Denys Finch Hatton: Death

-The co-ordinates of the gravesite are: and the Google maps Denys Finch Hatton Grave.

 A footbridge at Eton is inscribed with the words "Famous in these fields and by his many friends greatly beloved.
 Denys Finch Hatton 1900–1906".
 The dates refer to his attendance at Eton.

 Fictional portrayals

 Finch Hatton was famously portrayed by Robert Redford in the 1985 award winning film adaptation Out of Africa.

 He was portrayed by Trevor Eve in the 1988 miniseries Beryl Markham: A Shadow on the Sun.